 To tell you my reasons why Cape Town is one great destination for expats I had to make up my mind to limit the huge choice down to only ten good reasons.
 And trust me there are loads of more good reasons.
 Here the final choices we have come up with:

-- Expat Lifestyle is outdoors oriented which is great for walkers, hikers, surfers…and the whole family will loves it being out and about instead of looking for indoors entertainment most of the year
+- Expat Lifestyle is outdoors oriented which is great for walkers, hikers, cyclists, sailors, surfers…and the whole family will loves it being out and about instead of looking for indoors entertainment most of the year

 - Going out is affordable again, even for the big family.
 There is the most delicious (some call it 'exotic') food available in the various Cape Town restaurants.
 Great options now for vegetarians and vegans too.
 And grocery shopping for fresh fruits and vegetables will be fun again - great fresh produce is available throughout the year!

 - Big potential for business expansions in the emerging markets

-- The lifestyle and the business customs and etiquette are similar to Western lifestyle and customs
+- The lifestyle, the business customs and etiquette are similar to Western lifestyle and customs

 - First class health care in the private sector, cash is king, but private insurance here is more affordable than overseas

-- The South African people are open and very caring and welcoming, especially if you want to learn about this country and immerse yourself in the new cultures
+- The South African people in general are open and very caring and welcoming, especially if you want to learn about this country and immerse yourself in the new cultures

 Image Credits for Why Cape Town: own images, shutterstock and Cape Town Tourism